 Back on the ground, you can go ahead with exploring the cultural part of this beautiful city.

-In Barcelona such as in many other cities, there are some museums that are free on certain days, and aren’t we all off for free stuff?
+In Barcelona such as in many other cities, some museums are free on certain days, and aren’t we all off for free stuff?

 We listed some museums that you can enter for free on Sunday to tick off the culture part from your bucket list and at the same time save your money: